 Fitness is a vital part of any overall Wellness regimen, though it should follow a healthy diet and lifestyle, rather than take the place of it.

-There are hundreds of options for fitness, from gyms to marathons, weights to swimming.
+There are hundreds of options for improving your fitness, from gyms and weights, running, swimming, and numerous others.

 In my opinion, the kettlebell is the best all-around option for fitness from home as it requires minimal equipment (a kettlebell), minimal space, and can be considered both strength and cardiovascular exercise.